Who runs The Writing Retreat?

 What is a typical day like?

 On a typical retreat day you can help yourself to breakfast from 7.30am until 9.00am; choose from our selection of Continental breakfast ingredients in the kitchen or take breakfast back your room, as you wish.
 On a Rosemerryn retreat with workshops, these are held in the mornings from 9.30am-11.00am and from 11.30am-1.00pm, in the studio, with a mid-morning break for coffee and tea.
-On a Bosloe retreat we have shorter workshops after breakfast to provide inspiration for your writing day.
-The workshops are optional, so if you prefer to use the time to get on with your writing you are welcome to do that.
+On a Bosloe retreat we have shorter optional workshops after breakfast to provide inspiration for your writing day.

 Lunch is from 1.00pm-2.00pm with a daily choice of our own home made soups and salads, and a variety of quiche, cold meat and pate or cheese (the choice varies each day).
 You can have lunch with your fellow guests or take something back to your room if you prefer.
 The afternoons are free for you to write, read, dream, explore the grounds, or take yourself off on a local adventure.